IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 - JSF Web UI uploads are stored at :ref:`${dataverse.files.uploads} <dataverse.files.uploads>`, defaulting to ``/usr/local/payara5/glassfish/domains/domain1/uploads`` folder in a standard installation.
-This place is configurable and might be set to a separate disk volume, swiped regularly for leftovers.
+This place is configurable and might be set to a separate disk volume where stale uploads are purged periodically.
 - API uploads are stored at the system's temporary files location indicated by the Java system property ``java.io.tmpdir``, defaulting to ``/tmp`` on Linux.
 If this location is backed by a `tmpfs <https://www.kernel.org/doc/html/latest/filesystems/tmpfs.html>`_ on your machine, large file uploads via API will cause RAM and/or swap usage bursts.
-You might want to point this to a different location, restrict maximum size of it and monitor for leftovers.
+You might want to point this to a different location, restrict maximum size of it, and monitor for stale uploads.

 .. _Branding Your Installation: